-Join Matt Piper for an in-depth discussion in this video Creating drum beats with Redrum Drum Computer, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Creating drum beats with Redrum Drum Computer, part of Learning Reason 7.

 For the feel of an old school drum machine,…lets make some beats with the Redrum drum computer.…Now you can record drums with Redrum the same way we've recorded…keyboards previously in this course, simply…by controlling Redrum with your MIDI keyboard.…But what really gives Redrum a special flavor,…is the pattern section with the step sequencer.…Redrum is divided into channels.…So I have 10 channels as you can see, and in general…you are going to find bass drum on the left and snare drum,…this kid has a couple of snare drums And you'll find some toms…in the middle and some high hats or other symbols towards the right.…